You're Invited: Hospice Volunteers of Hancock County 37th Annual Meeting

 Hospice Volunteers of Hancock County offers non-medical services through our well-trained volunteers.
 We do not charge for our services and do not receive any state or federal funding, but exist through our partnership with the community.
 We are pleased and privileged to be a part of individuals' and families' end-of-life journeys.

 Grief is a natural response to loss.
 Mourning is the outward expression of grief - shock, sadness, anger, hurt, loneliness and fear.
 The way to heal and reconnect is through the grief process.

 The Caring Hearts Bereavement Program at Hospice Volunteers of Hancock County offers individual and group grief support for adults, children and teens after a death from illness, accident or suicide.

 Hospice Volunteers of Hancock County offers Bereavement Services for the families of our patients and for people in the community at large.
 Any agency or individual who wants individual or group grief support please contact Janice Ronco, Bereavement Services Coordinator @ 667-2531.

 We run Support Groups throughout the year.

-Our Summer Support Groups begin in late June.
+Our Fall Support Groups begin in mid October.

 This course is designed to support professionals such as nurses, social workers, therapists, clergy members, who want to enhance their ability to serve those who are grieving the loss of a loved one.